What is a miscarriage?

 If tests show that you have had a miscarriage in the first trimester, you may have

-several choices.
-Talk with your healthcare provider about the treatment that is best
+a few choices.
+Talk with your provider about the treatment that's best for you.
+Treatment

 Expectant management.
 This means waiting to let the miscarriage happen on its own.
-You will be checked
+You'll be checked often

 Medical management.
 This is treatment with medicines to help the pregnancy tissues pass.
 You may get